gatchi/PSONOVA-Server/README.md

 Mostly the same, but with some fixes here and there.

 Important differences:
-- runs on Linux via Wine if compiled on Windows or Mingw,
+- can run on Linux (Wine)
-- can be built with just gcc
+- can be compiled with only gcc
 - DAT version not supported (MySQL only)
+- extra comments for clarity

 Installation
 ------------